-Most sets of rules require a process for changes, additions, or deletions, and corporate bylaws are no exception.
-Your bylaws should address how the bylaws can be amended, including which individual or individuals have to consent or what vote margins among voting members have to be achieved in order for the amendment to be adopted.
+Most rules require a process for changes, additions, or deletions, and corporate bylaws are no exception.
+Your bylaws should address how the bylaws can be amended, including which individual or individuals must consent or what vote margins among voting members have to be achieved in order for the amendment to be adopted.

-Crafting your corporate bylaws is an important step, and while you may be able to make amendments later, you’re better served getting things right the first time.
-Become a LegalShield member to talk with a lawyer today about all your bylaw questions.
-Plans start at only $49 for small businesses—sign up today!
+Crafting your corporate bylaws or business bylaws is an important step, and while you may be able to make amendments later, you’re better served getting things right the first time.
+Become a LegalShield Member to talk with a lawyer today about all your corporate bylaw or business bylaw questions.
+Business plans start at only $49, and we even offer small business formation services—sign up today!

 Pre-Paid Legal Services, Inc. (“PPLSI”) provides access to legal services offered by a network of provider law firms to PPLSI members through membership-based participation.
 Neither PPLSI nor its officers, employees or sales associates directly or indirectly provide legal services, representation, or advice.
 The information available in this blog is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.
 The blog post is not a substitute for competent legal counsel from a licensed professional lawyer in the state or province where your legal issues exist and the reader is strongly encouraged to seek legal counsel for your specific legal matter.
 Information contained in the blog may be provided by authors who could be a third-party paid contributor.
 All information by authors are accepted in good faith, however, PPLSI makes no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability, or completeness of such information.